MariekeSorge/MariekeSorge.github.io/Shinyapps.md

 title: Shiny Apps
 subtitle:
 ---
+##Introduction
 Here  you can find  links to the R Shiny apps I have developed to supplement teaching statistical concepts.
+I will continue to add features to improve their capabilities and utility.

 ### Error Types